bernie-skipole/indi/README.md

 Redis key/value storage and publication is extremely easy, most web frameworks already use it.

-mqtt is used since it makes out-of-band communications easy, for example, if other none-indi communications are needed between devices, then merely subscribing and publishing with another topic is possible.
+MQTT is used since it makes out-of-band communications easy, for example, if other none-INDI communications are needed between devices, then merely subscribing and publishing with another topic is possible.

-There is flexibility in where the mqtt server is sited, it could run on the web server, or on a different machine entirely.
+There is flexibility in where the MQTT server is sited, it could run on the web server, or on a different machine entirely.
 This makes it possible to choose the direction of the initial connection - which may be useful when passing through NAT firewalls.

-As devices connect to the MQTT server, only the IP address of the MQTT server needs to be fixed, a Raspberry Pi running INDIServer could, for instance, have a dynamic DHCP served address, but since it initiates the call to the MQTT server, this does not matter.
+As devices connect to the MQTT server, only the IP address of the MQTT server needs to be fixed, a device running INDIServer could, for instance, have a dynamic DHCP served address, and a remote GUI could also have a dynamic address, but since both initiate the call to the MQTT server, this does not matter.

 It allows monitoring of the communications by a third device or service by simply subscribing to the topic used.
 This makes a possible logging service easy to implement.